 We are prepared to review the specifics of your claim and discuss the legal options that may be available to you during a 100 percent free consultation.
 You pay us nothing upfront if we represent you.
 We only get paid if we obtain a recovery for you.
 Our phone lines are open 24 hours a day, seven days a week.

 Talk to a lawyer today.
 (800) 762-8623

 Am I Eligible to Pursue Compensation?

 Not all traumatic brain injuries are the same.
-Sometimes the injuries are temporary and the victim may fully recover.
-However, others could end up with long-term complications or even death.
+A brain injury victim may experience temporary symptoms and fully recover.
+Others could end up with long-term complications or even death.
 This is why we recommend that you reach out to an experienced TBI attorney from our firm.
 We will not know if you are eligible to pursue compensation until we examine your situation.

 To succeed in a legal action based on negligence, you must be able to prove that the other party is legally responsible or at fault for your traumatic brain injury.
 This means establishing the following elements of negligence:

 - The other party must have owed you a duty of care to ensure reasonable steps were taken to prevent you from injury.

 - The other party failed to fulfill this duty by not acting with reasonable care toward you.